connecteev/laravel-email-campaigns-spatie/docs/working-with-lists/subscribing-to-a-list.md

 ## Getting all subscribers of an email list

-To get all subscribers of an email list you can use the `emailList` you can call `subscribers` on an email list
+To get all subscribers of an email list you can use the `emailList` you can call `subscribers` on an email list.

 ```php
 $subscribers = $emailList->subscribers; // returns all subscriber
 ```

-To get the email address of a subscriber simply call `email` on a subscriber
+To get the email address of a subscriber call `email` on a subscriber.

 ```php
 $email = $subscribers->first()->email;
 ```

 Calling `subscribers` on an email list will only return subscribers that have a subscription with a `subscribed` status.
-Subscribers that have unsubscribed or are still pending (in case you use [double opt in](TODO:add link to double optin)) will not be returned.
+Subscribers that have unsubscribed or are still pending (in case you use [double opt in](TODO:add link to double opt-in)) will not be returned.

-To return all subscribers, including all pending and unsubscribed ones use `allSubscribers`.
+To return all subscribers, including all pending and unsubscribed ones, use `allSubscribers`.

 ```php
 $allSubscribers = $emailList->allSubscribers;